Documentation Requirements & Registration with SAS

 A list of providers not affiliated with UNF in the Jacksonville area, is available upon request.

-The UNF Counseling Center may not provide this type of documentation required by the DRC.
+The UNF Counseling Center can not provide the documentation required by SAS.

-The DRC will adhere to its confidentiality policies regarding its responsibility to maintain confidentiality of the evaluation and will not release any part of the documentation without the student's informed consent or under compulsion of legal process.
-Students are under the protection of the Privacy Act and need not disclose any information regarding the nature of their disability to anyone outside the DRC office.
+SAS will adhere to its confidentiality policies regarding its responsibility to maintain confidentiality of the evaluation and will not release any part of the documentation without the student's informed consent or under compulsion of legal process.
+Students are under the protection of the Privacy Act and need not disclose any information regarding the nature of their disability to anyone outside the SAS office.

 To complete initial online intake - Log into myWings; select Student Tools Icon > Clockwork(Disability Accommodations) > Online Intake